World's #1 finishing resource since 1989

-Does anyway know if Krylon Flat Black 1602 [linked by editor to product info at Amazon] is non-reflective in the near-IR?
+Does anyway know if Krylon Flat Black 1602 [affil. link to info/product on Amazon] is non-reflective in the near-IR?

 Could anyone recommend to me a book or source of data on IR reflectivities of various paints and coatings?Mark Nelson